mica-lwe/odin-recipes/README.md

 Recipes Project

-My first public project, a website for some recipes, will illustrate my new HTML and CSS skills.
+My first public project, a website for some recipes, will illustrate my new HTML skills.